Pandaqi/Pandaqi-Studio/pandaqi-studio/content/kangaruse/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Kangaruse"
-headerTitle: "Jumping has never been so tactical and treacherous"
 blurb: "Jumping has never been so tactical and treacherous.
 Hop along the smartest route to collect the most points before your opponents stamped the whole brushland to dust."
-blurbShort: "Hop along the smartest route to collect points and powers---before your opponents blocked all your desired jumps."
+# blurb: "Hop along the smartest route to collect points and powers---before your opponents blocked all your desired jumps."

-color: "brown"

 date: 2024-03-26

 difficulty: "no-brainer"
 genres: ["thematic", "family"]
-categories: ["boardgame", "one-paper-game"]
+categories: ["board-game", "one-paper-game"]
 tags: ["grid", "shared-map", "point-salad", "movement"]
 themes: ["colorful", "nature"]